Chris-Buzz/Daily-Planner/README.md

 # Daily Planner App

 A simple and elegant daily planner application built using **JavaScript**, **HTML**, and **CSS**.
 The app allows users to organize their daily tasks, manage their schedules, and stay productive.
-It is designed to be user-friendly and works seamlessly in any modern web browser.
+It is designed to be user-friendly and works in any modern web browser.

+## Reason Behind Building the App

+I frequently found myself never sticking to a constant daily schedule.
+I also found that modern calender apps like google calender were too advanced for my needs.
+I just needed a simple weekly daily planner that I could use to list my tasks and check them off when I completed them.
+That's why I built this very simple, easy to use daily planner application.
+No extra buttons or utilities that you won't end up using.
+Just a simple app that keeps track of your tasks.

 ## Features

 - **Add Tasks**: Quickly add tasks with a single click.
 - **Edit and Delete Tasks**: Update or remove tasks as needed.
 - **Time Tracking**: Organize tasks based on time blocks.
-- **Responsive Design**: Optimized for desktops, tablets, and mobile devices.
+- **Responsive Design**: Optimized for desktops, tablets, and even mobile devices.
 - **Local Storage Support**: Your tasks are saved locally in the browser, so you won't lose your data when you refresh the page.

 ## Technologies Used